 What Temperature Should Pork Chops be Cooked To?

-It is crucial that pork chops are not overcooked or they can be dry and chewy.
-The brine makes them more forgiving, but for the best pork chops, cook just until done.
-According to USDA guidelinespork chops are done when an internal thermometer inserted in the thickest part of the meat reaches 145 degrees F – this is the sweet spot for the juiciest pork.
-This temperature means the pork chops will be slightly pink inside which is OKAY.
+It is crucial that pork chops are not overcooked or they can be dry and chewy.ย The brine makes them more forgiving, but for the best pork chops, cook just until done.ย According to USDA guidelines,ย pork chops are done when an internal thermometer inserted in the thickest part of the meat reaches 145 degrees F, however, this will leave you with dry pork.
+I suggest 140 degrees for the juiciest pork.
+This temperature means the pork chops will be slightly pink inside which is OKAY. ย

 HOW TO STORE and REHEAT PORK CHOPS

-• Storage: transfer brown sugar pork chops to an airtight container along with sauce.
+โข Storage: Transfer the brown sugar pork chops and sauce to an airtight container.
 Store in the refrigerator for up to five days.

-• Skillet: drizzle some olive oil in skillet and heat to medium heat.
-Add pork chops, cover and cook until warmed through, flipping once.
+โข Skillet:ย Drizzle some olive oil in a skillet and heat to medium heat.ย Add pork chops, cover and cook until warmed through, flipping once.

-• Oven: Transfer pork chops to a baking sheet, cover with foil and reheat at 350 degrees F for 10 minutes or just until warmed through.
+โข Oven:ย Transfer pork chops to a baking sheet, cover with foil, and reheat at 350 degrees F for 10 minutes or until warmed.

 HOW TO FREEZE

-• Cool pork chops to room temperature then transfer to an airtight container or plastic freezer bag along with sauce.
+Cool pork chops to room temperature, then transfer them to an airtight container or plastic freezer bag along with the sauce.ย Squeeze out any excess air, label, and freeze for 2 to 3 months.ย

 MAKE AHEAD